Different ways of publishing open access

 Self-archiving of a manuscript in an open repository

 Many journals allow you to self-archive a version of your article in an open repository (green open access).
 Self-archiving may be subject to some form of restriction, usually an embargo period of six months or more.
 Which manuscript version the journal allows you to self-archive may also vary.
 The peer-reviewed and final version of the article, the Author’s Accepted Manuscript, AAM, (also called postprint) is the version that you as a KI researcher should use for self-archiving in accordance with KI’s Policy for open publishing.
 This is also the version that most research funders and Plan S approves of.
-The Sherpa Romeo database provides information on any restrictions.
+The Open policy finder database provides information on any restrictions.

 KI's open repository is called KI Open Archive.
 Find more information on how to self-archive your manuscript (or the published article if the publisher permits this) on the page Manage your publications in KI RIMS, under the heading Self-archive articles in KI Open Archive via KI RIMS.